mvalles36/coldjot/README.md

 >
 > <code><span style="background-color: #FFECB3; color: #FF8F00; padding: 0.1em 0.2em; border-radius: 3px; font-size: 0.80em; font-weight: 600;">IN PROGRESS</span></code>
 >
 > We're actively working on comprehensive development documentation to help you get started with ColdJot.
-In the meantime, please refer to the [Getting Started](#getting-started) and [Self-Hosting](#self-hosting) sections below.
+In the meantime, please refer to the [Getting Started](#getting-started) section below.
 If you have any questions, feel free to [open an issue](https://github.com/dropocol/coldjot/issues) or join our community!

 ## Table of Contents